Civic Tech and Data Collaborative

 - Local Case Studies: Briefs on how three local collaboratives created products that use data and technology in new ways to benefit low-income residents, plus lessons and advice for other cities.

-- Civic Tech and Data Toolkit: A curated collection of resources related to the ingredients of CTDC, engaging low-income residents, mobilizing for collective action, resourcing collaboratives, and sustaining the gains achieved.
-(To be released June 20, 2018).
+- Civic Tech and Data Toolkit: A curated collection of resources on Medium related to the ingredients of CTDC, engaging low-income residents, mobilizing for collective action, resourcing collaboratives, and sustaining the gains achieved.

 - The Civic Tech and Data Collaborative: Who We Are